Yoav666s/dnd-wiki/collections/_spells/cantrip/spare-the-dying.md

   - S
 description: |
   You touch a living creature that has 0 hit points.
 The creature becomes stable.
 This spell has no effect on undead or constructs.
-excerpt: "A creature you touch becomes stable."
+excerpt: "You touch a living creature that has 0 hit points."
 source: "Basic Rules"
-# header:
-#   overlay_image: /assets/images/spells/message/header.png
-#   teaser: /assets/images/spells/message/header.jpg
 ---